Legend of the Greasepole: Resurrected

 Ottawa, Canada Day, 1996: I pitch an idea to some fellow Queen’s Engineering “frosh” (first-year students) about making a video game about the Greasepole.. a beautiful, chaotic tradition where first-year Engineers climb a lanolin-greased pole to pull a tam (Scottish hat) from the top.

-That would have been helpful information.
-But no TARDIS / DeLorean / Circle-K-phone-booth appeared, so I had to find all this out the long way.
+That would have been helpful information, but no TARDIS / DeLorean / Circle-K-phone-booth appeared, so I had to find this all out the long way.

 50 Students and a Dream (1999)

 The game captured the spirit, the chaos, the teamwork, the upper-years pretending to be adversaries while secretly rooting for you.
-We shot with our 1990s digital cameras and ran around with a professional Tascam audio recorder.
+We shot with 1990s digital cameras and ran around the mud with a professional Tascam audio recorder.
 We captured a bunch of warm-spirited and goofy Queen’s traditions: The Golden Words blimp, golden jackets “purpled” with gentian violet, Clark Hall Pub in the background.

 The Long Sleep (2007-2024)